KPN Mobile Core Migration – Phase 3 Overview

 wlapn.com

-• Customers will be notified directly of the SIM and migration date.
+• Customers may be impacted during any of the above migration windows

 Full Migration and Provisioning Freeze (wlapn.com)

-During the main migration window (approximately 48 hours), a temporary provisioning freeze will apply to the wlapn.com APN.
+To support the migration activity, a temporary provisioning change freeze will apply to the wlapn.com APN between:

 What is changing